 Smart TVs are one of the biggest reasons that wireless keyboards are so insanely popular.
-It is so incredibly convenient to have a wireless universal keyboard to cleverly control your tv from the sofa.
-It is also very useful if you have a computer connected to your TV through an HDMI port.
+It is so incredibly convenient to have a wireless universal keyboard to control your tv from the sofa cleverly.
+It is also handy if you have a computer connected to your TV through an HDMI port.
 When it comes to the living room, having wires lying around is an annoyance.

 Bluetooth or Radio Frequency?

-Most wireless keyboards use radio frequency, which is basically just a tiny USB port that you plug into your device, and you are good to go.
+Most wireless keyboards use radio frequency, which is just a small USB port that you plug into your device, and you are good to go.
 This is usually the most efficient method in terms of connectivity, but it is not as universal as Bluetooth.
-It is, however, the type you wanna go with if you are a gamer, and probably also if you are purchasing keyboards for the office.
+It is, however, the type you want to go with if you are a gamer, and probably also if you are purchasing keyboards for the office.

 Bluetooth is not as stable in its connection but can be used with literally anything.
-This makes it a great choice for using it with the smart tv, and if you want to be able to switch between devices seamlessly.
-Making Bluetooth the ideal choice if you just want the convenience of a wireless board at home.
+This makes it an excellent choice for using it with the smart tv, and if you want to be able to switch between devices seamlessly.
+It is making Bluetooth the ideal choice if you want the convenience of a wireless board at home.

-This is often referred to as the number 1 issue with wireless PC technology, but when it come to keyboards it is far from the truth.
+This is often referred to as the number 1 issue with wireless PC technology, but when it comes to keyboards, it is far from the truth.
 Unless there is a lot of LED lighting and such, a keyboard is incredibly power efficient, and with a couple of AA batteries, you won’t have any issues with the battery for a year or maybe even more.

 Wireless Performance v Wired?

 You should not get a wireless keyboard, mouse or anything of the sort for pure performance.
-But if you are sick of wires lying around, if you wanna be able to walk around with your keyboard from the living room to the bedroom, then a wireless is for you.
+But if you are sick of wires lying around, if you want to be able to walk around with your keyboard from the living room to the bedroom, then wireless is for you.